 - Be flexible: Sometimes, despite your best efforts, children don’t take a nap or keep themselves engaged.
 In such a scenario, be flexible.
 You may, therefore, finish your work when kids are asleep at night or early in the morning before they are awake.

 - Hire a helper: There may be situations wherein you may not be able to do your work as well as look after your kids.
 Do not hesitate to seek help from a babysitter.
-You may hire a helper for a couple of hours or the entire day, depending on your work commitments.

 - Set up your workspace: You may find it comfortable to sit on your bed and sofa to work.
 However, getting too comfortable won’t help, especially when you sit along with children as they are playing or watching TV.
 Set up a designated space for work.
 This will not only help you avoid distractions, but also maintain good posture and give you a feeling of completion or achievement once you leave the room after a day’s work.

 - Give attention to your kids: Working from home can be tricky.
 If your kids are vying for your attention, they will continue to do so until you give them some.
 Spend time with your children and give them your undivided attention during your free or break time.
 Keep them entertained during that time.
 The biggest perk of working from home is that you can do your work and also spend quality time with your kids.

 - Keep your children engaged: Encourage your children to play independent games or engage in activities that do not require your presence.
 You can get them involved in activities like reading, painting, solving puzzles, or practicing crafts.
 You can also create busy bags or boredom boxes (e.g., craft boxes or DIY projects) that are filled with things to keep them engaged for long hours.